TEXT FOR ENGINEERS, ORTHOPEDIC SURGEONS, EPIDEMIOLOGISTS AND PHYSIOLOGISTS:

 Expressing the results

 A graphic representation of the test-results obtained from the use of the above test method can be depicted by plotting the peak resultant-torque that is applied to the tibia — at ski-binding release — as a specific graphic-point in space that is located laterally of the center-line of the ski, next to each point where the force is applied to the ski.
 Each graphic-point in space that corresponds to each point of applied-force, can then be graphically-connected to form a 2D 'release-envelope'.
-Graphically, the ideal shape of a 2D release-envelope is a line, parallel to the ski, 45cm forward of the projected-axis of the tibia on the ski and -45cm behind the projected-axis of the tibia on the ski.
-This ideal 2D graphic-representation would depict a binding that limits the torsional torque that is applied to the tibia — to a constant magnitude — no matter where the force is applied along the length of the ski, forward of 45cm or aftward of -45cm of the projected axis of the tibia on the ski.
-See both graphs, below:
+Graphically, the ideal shape of a 2D release-envelope is a line, parallel to the ski, 45cm forward of the projected-axis of the tibia on the ski and a line that is 45cm behind the projected-axis of the tibia on the ski.
+This ideal 2D graphic-representation would depict a binding that limits the torsional torque that is applied to the tibia — to a constant magnitude — no matter where the force is applied along the length of the ski, forward of 45cm or aftward of 45cm of the projected axis of the tibia on the ski.
+See graphs, below — both of which graphs are close to the ‘above-defined ideal’ in terms of peak torsional-tibia-torque at release (see the lines with square boxes).
+The valgus (abduction) moment graphs will be referenced, below, in the text that discusses ACL-friendly ski-binding function.

 Conflicting paradigms of tibia strength and ski-binding function